incoresemi/uatg/docs/source/creating_new_tests.rst

 .. code-block:: yaml

    stack:
-     uatg_stack_overflow: "Overflows the stack"
+     uatg_stack_overflow: True

 Here, the first key ``stack`` indicates that the module is a ``stack``, for which the tests have been generated.
 The next key ``uatg_stack_overflow`` is the name of the actual test_class.
+Since, the value is **True** this test will be generated.
+Had it been false, UATG would have skipped this test.

 .. warning:: if the module name or test_class are inconsistent between the index.yaml and actual test files, UATG will not pickup the tests.

-The string value is just a comment which serves the purpose of documentation.

 Your directory structure at the end of this activity should be this